 Jewish Care is the largest health and social care charity serving the Jewish community in London and the south east, caring for over 7,000 people every week.
-One of their 70 centres was in an old Victorian school in Golders Green, which functioned predominantly as a day centre.
-This was always a well loved and busy place – as well as locals regularly dropping in, older people from further afield would be brought in on buses.
-Jewish Care saw an opportunity to improve these services, while providing further facilities for the community on its doorstep.
+One of their day centres, an old Victorian school in Golders Green, was particularly well loved, but Jewish Care saw an opportunity to improve its services and facilities.

-The charity launched a design competition to find an architectural practice to realise their vision for a new campus.
-As well as reproviding the day centre, it needed to accommodate a new residential care home for dementia sufferers, extra care homes for Holocaust survivors and offices for the charity.
-Our winning proposals focused on combining these different uses into one cohesive building that would become a focal point for older Jewish people in this part of north London.
+Following a design competition, we were appointed to realise their vision for a new campus.
+As well as reproviding the day centre, we needed to accommodate a new residential care home for dementia sufferers, extra care homes for Holocaust survivors and HQ offices for the charity.
+Our task was to combine these different uses into one cohesive building that would become a focal point for older Jewish people in the area.

-During the development of the design, we consulted extensively with Jewish Care, its volunteers and day centre visitors.
-User groups for each of the new elements were established so that we could ensure their particular requirements were met.
-We worked closely with the Holocaust survivors, their friends, family and carers to create spaces that made them feel safe and secure.
-Our landscape team also worked particularly intensively with the dementia care staff and commissioners to create outside environments that were reassuring but also stimulating to the senses.
-This was a unique project and we felt privileged to be a part of it.
+To meet the distinct needs of the building’s different users, we consulted extensively with Jewish Care, its volunteers and day centre visitors and established user groups for each of the new elements.
+For example, we worked closely with Holocaust survivors, their friends, family and carers to create spaces that made them feel safe and secure.
+Our landscape team also worked with dementia care staff and commissioners to create reassuring but stimulating environments.

-The new day centre has become a lively hub for the Jewish community, with shops, a café, hairdresser and space for group classes and visiting shows.
+The new and improved day centre has become a lively hub: as well as shops, a café and hairdresser, there is space for group classes and visiting shows.
 Its flexible configuration also means it can be transformed into a synagogue on Saturdays.
 With offices situated above the day centre, an active frontage has been created on Golders Green Road, enhancing security and creating a landmark for the local area.

 The residential care home and extra care homes wrap around the quieter side streets with their own separate entrances.
-We were keen to avoid long corridors in these contexts and introduced apartments clustered around lounge and kitchen areas – facilitating a sense of community amongst residents whilst also improving the amount of natural light coming in.
+We were keen to break down the convention of having long corridors and instead introduced apartments clustered around lounge and kitchen areas – facilitating a sense of community amongst residents whilst also improving the amount of natural light coming in.